Taylor Fogleman Season 2025-26

 Prior to his time at Texas, Fogleman served as assistant women’s tennis coach at Rice (2014-2017) and Tulane (2011-2014).
 At Rice, Fogleman was a part of three straight Conference USA Championships, the most consecutive titles in league history.
 In 2015, he earned Texas Region Assistant Coach of the Year honors and was a finalist for National Assistant Coach of the Year.
 In 2017, he recruited the No. 1 recruit in the country, and in 2016, he landed the nation’s top-ranked transfer.
 At Tulane, where Fogleman earned his MBA in 2014 from the Freeman School of Business, Fogleman coached 10 all-conference players, including 2014 C-USA Player of the Year Klara Vyskocliva.

 A 2005 graduate of Jesuit High School in New Orleans, Fogleman became a two-time first-team All-American at the University of North Carolina, where his ranking reached as high as No. 3 nationally in doubles and No. 30 in singles.
 A team captain in 2008-09, Fogleman reached the NCAA doubles quarterfinals in 2008 and the semifinals in 2009.
 He earned his degree in communications from UNC in 2009.
-He and his wife, Lindsay, have two children, Ben and Mae.
+He and his wife, Lindsay, have three children, Ben, Mae, and Patrick.